-Data Log breakpoints are triggered when data is accessed at the specified location.
-If you have set a breakpoint on a specific address or a range, a log message is displayed in the SWO Trace window (Trace window in the simulator) for each access to that location.
+Data log breakpoints are triggered when a specified variable is accessed.
+A log entry is written in the SWO Trace window (Trace window in the simulator) for each access.
 A log message can also be displayed in the Data Log window.
 Data logs can also be displayed on the Data Log graph in the Timeline window, if that window is enabled.
-However, these log messages require that you have set up trace data in the SWO Configuration dialog box, see SWO Configuration dialog box, page 213.
+However, these log messages require that you have set up trace data in the SWO Configuration dialog box, see SWO Configuration dialog box, page 221.